by Ana Montana

 Don’t be afraid, you’re going to be fine.
 I know everything seems to be overwhelming right now, and believe me, it’s okay to feel hopeless and confused.

-Yes, you can live a ¨normal¨ life, you are not a disabled person or a burden.
+Yes, you can live a ¨normal¨ life, you are not a burden.

 CHOOSE WISELY AND AVOID THINGS THAT TRIGGER YOU: Letting go of harmful people and keeping helpful people in your life is not as difficult as it sounds.
 Actually, you’ll probably start to lose people you thought were your ¨friends¨ but weren’t automatically.
 You’ll soon start to identify your gang and those who are not.
 Don’t be afraid to let those people go, you won’t need them.
 Stick with the one’s that’ll support you and the one’s who will stay right beside you no matter how hard it gets.